SAVE UP TO 25% ON SELECT ANTARCTIC & ARCTIC VOYAGES

 Most animals that thrive in Antarctica are marine animals.
 This means that they rely on the ocean and marine ecosystems to survive and thrive.
 However, there are a few Antarctic animals that live entirely on land.
 These include the microscopic springtails, nematodes and tardigrades, which live amongst moss and lichen in areas which are not permanently snow-covered.

-Antarctica cruises usually span between 9 to 21 days, with most falling within the 10 to 14-day range.
-The duration of an Antarctica cruise can vary based on factors like the departure point and the specific itinerary chosen.
+Our Antarctica cruises range from 9 to 34 days, with most falling within the 12 to 21-day range.
+The specific length of your Antarctica cruise hinges on variables like the departure location and the chosen itinerary.

-The price of an Antarctica cruise can vary significantly, depending on factors such as the Antarctica cruise’s duration, cabin type, and specific itinerary.
+The cost of an Antarctica cruise can vary significantly, influenced by factors such as voyage duration, stateroom type, and the chosen itinerary.

 Antarctica is the coldest continent on Earth.
 The average temperature throughout the year is about -57°C, with the minimum temperature being -130°F (-90°C) during the winter season.